NSoiffer/MathCAT/README.md

 Pay attention to the indentation: all entries that are indented to the right of the line above are subentries in that array/dictionary.
 Pay attention to the indentation: all entries that are indented to the right of the line above are subentries in that array/dictionary.
 ```
-# Two options for defining a simple replacement for the letter 'd'.
+# Two options for defining a simple replacement for the symbol '∞'.
 # For brevity and clarity, the first form is preferred.
-- 'd': {t: "d"}
+- '∞': {t: "infinity"}
-- 'd':
+- '∞':
-    t: d
+    t: infinity

 # Here are a few options for a more complex definition that involves a test
 # This compact form is (compact) JSON syntax for the value